NationalLibraryOfNorway/meteor/diff/README.md

 ## Diff script ##
 This is a simple script to compare selected fields from one version of Meteor against the current version.
 The script will output the results of the diff to the console.
+Make sure to set the value of the `DIFF_FILES_FOLDER` variable in the *.env* file to a valid path.

 ### Getting the `previous_results.json` file
 The `previous_results.json` file is the file that contains the results of the previous diff.